marchdf/dg1d/jenkins_configuration.md

-# Configuring the dg1d project to work with Jenkins
+# Continuous integration with Jenkins on Arch Linux

 I am going to try to get Jenkins to do my automatic testing for this project.
-I will be doing this on my umich machine.
+I will be doing this on my UM machine that is running Arch Linux.

 ## Sources